Contact us

 Screenshot 2024-06-12 120154

-In our latest webinar, our panel of experts were joined by Jessica Guandalini, the Assistant Director of Regulatory Engagement at the Regulator of Social Housing, to discuss top tips for compliance with the new consumer regulation regime and the upcoming landlord inspections.
+In our recent webinar, our panel of experts were joined by Jessica Guandalini, the Assistant Director of Regulatory Engagement at the Regulator of Social Housing, to discuss top tips for compliance with the new consumer regulation regime and the upcoming landlord inspections.

 Watch on-demand now!